kos-lang/kos/doc/modules.md

 Raw Kos lexer generator.

-`script` is a string or a buffer containing Kos script to parse.
+`script` is a string, buffer or generator containing Kos script to parse.

+If `script` is a generator, it must produce strings.
+Each of these strings will be subsequently parsed for consecutive tokens.
+The occurrence of EOL characters is used to signify ends of lines.
+Tokens cannot span across subsequent strings.

 `ignore_errors` is a boolean specifying whether any errors that occur should be ignored or not.
 If `ignore_errors` is `true`, any invalid characters will be returned as whitespace.